 Frequently Asked Questions on NCERT Exemplar Solutions for Class 10 Science Chapter 16

-(a) Forests provide Habitat, food, and protection to wildlife.
+(a) Forests provide habitat, food and protection to wildlife.

 (b) Forests help in balancing carbon dioxide and oxygen in the atmosphere.

-(d) Forests regulate the water cycle.
+(d) They regulate the water cycle.

 Why should I refer to the NCERT Exemplar Solutions for Class 10 Science Chapter 16?

 How can I score more marks in Chapter 16 of NCERT Exemplar Solutions for Class 10 Science?